 , are now due to be completed by 2023.

-The report states that staff and users should not have to ‘put up with dilapidated and uncomfortable court buildings’ and the committee is ‘alarmed by evidence’ that disabled facilities in the buildings ‘are not reliably available’ (para 114).
+The report states that staff and users should not have to ‘put up with dilapidated and uncomfortable court buildings’ and the committee is ‘alarmed by evidence’ that disabled facilities in the buildings ‘are not reliably available’ (para 114, page 38).
 The committee’s chair, the Conservative MP Bob Neill, said that while it ‘understand[s] and support[s] the principle that modernisation is overdue’, it believes the Ministry of Justice (MoJ) ‘must halt planned deep staff cuts in court buildings’ and ‘further court closures’ (‘Modernisation programme risks excluding the most vulnerable from justice

 ’, 31 October 2019).